D-Gerber/DevNotes/README(Dev Log).md

 # 05-07-2024

 * Started new course **Learn Modern JavaScript Methods by Building Football Team Cards** This project will cover concepts like switch statements, default parameters, Object.freeze(), the map() method, and more.

+# 05-08-2024

+* Started new course **Learn localStorage by Building a Todo App** In this project i'll learn how to handle form inputs, manage local storage, perform CRUD (Create, Read, Update, Delete) operations on tasks, implement event listeners, and toggle UI elements.